It’s no doubt that the wide receiver is perhaps one of the most popular positions on the pitch.

-But it takes a lot more than fast feet and big catches to become the best wide receiver.
+It takes a lot more than fast feet and big catches to become the very best wide receiver.

 I’ll walk you through how you can switch-up your training sessions to improve your physical and technical skills and what you should be doing to improve your game management skills.

 Let’s firstly take a look at some of the physical attributes you’ll need to become the best pass receiver.

 How To Be A Better WR - Physical attributes

 Firstly, let’s clear something up – size is not important when playing as a wide receiver.